vercel-labs/slacker/README.md

    </picture>
 6. Redeploy your Vercel project for the changes to take effect.
 7. To verify that this worked, go to any channel on your Slack workspace and send a Hacker News link.
 The link should now unfurl and show a nice preview (like the one above).

-### Step 5: Set Up Cron Processes in qStash

-1. Go to [console.upstash.com/qstash](https://console.upstash.com/qstash) and scroll down to the `Request Builder`.
-2. Configure the endpoint URL as `https://[YOUR_VERCEL_PROJECT_DOMAIN]/api/cron`.
-3. Select the type as `Scheduled`.
-4. Configure the cron schedule as `* * * * *` (select the "day" dropdown and change it to "minute").
-5. Click on `Schedule`.
-6. Go back to Slack and use the `/configure` slash command that you set up earlier to add keyewords to track + set the channel to receive notifications in.
-7. You should now start receiving notifications whenever your keywords are mentioned on Hacker News.

 <br/>